rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

+## Learning Objectives

+After you finish this lesson, you will be able to:
+- Install Terraform on your local machine
+- Create a basic Terraform configuration file
+- Initialize Terraform and install a Terraform provider
+- Provision and destroy Terraform resources

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, go to [Terraform.io](https://www.terraform.io/downloads.html) and find the appropriate installation package for your system.
+Download and install it.

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+## Create a Terraform configuation file

-Most people find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.
+Create a new directory on your local machine to store your Terraform configuration files.

 ```shell
 $ mkdir terraform-demo